 Green Light for Mergers

-Among other recent transactions, we successfully handled the two most prominent U.S. merger reviews of 2013: the Department of Justice (DOJ) review of the US$17 billion US Airways/American Airlines merger; and the Federal Trade Commission (FTC) review of the US$2.5 billion merger of equals between OfficeMax and Office Depot.
+Among other recent transactions, we successfully handled the Department of Justice (DOJ) review of the US$17 billion US Airways/American Airlines merger; and the Federal Trade Commission (FTC) review of the US$2.5 billion merger of equals between OfficeMax and Office Depot.
 Our team also secured unconditional clearance for 2012’s largest transaction — the US$29 billion merger of Medco and Express Scripts.

 Real World Understanding